-The solution to the above problem must be between primary voters' ideal points and the incumbent's platform, $x_i \le x \le x_I$.
-To see why, notice first that a candidate with platform x_i is preferred to anybody more extreme than her.
+When choosing the ideology of the challenger $x \in \mathbb{R}$ , primary voters care not only about the positions of candidates but also their probability of beating the incumbent.
+Formally, primary voters choose $x \in \mathbb{R}$ to maximize Equation 1.
+The solution to this problem must be between primary voters' ideal points and the incumbent's platform, $x_i \le x \le x_I$ .
+To see why, notice first that a candidate with platform $x_i$ is preferred to anybody more extreme than her.
 This is because she is both more likely to win the election and results in a higher payoff for primary voters if she does.
-Furthermore, nominating a candidate whose platform is further right than that of the incumbent is strictly dominated for the primary voters than nominating a candidate to the incumbent's left.10 These imply that the optimal challenger's ideology must be in $[x_i, x_I]$.
+Furthermore, nominating a candidate whose platform is further right than that of the incumbent is strictly dominated for the primary voters than nominating a candidate to the incumbent's left.
+These imply that the optimal challenger's ideology must be in $[x_i, x_I]$ .
 In this interval, we can write the derivative of the primary voters' problem as: